Japanese people in Hong Kong: Education

-The Hong Kong Japanese School, an international Japanese school, serves the city's Japanese population.
+The Hong Kong Japanese School, an international Japanese school, serves the city's Japanese population.The Hong Kong Japanese School and the Japanese Supplementary School continue to serve the community, reflecting long-term settlement trends.
+Additionally, Japanese language courses and cultural programs are increasingly popular among Hong Kong residents, with universities and private institutions offering language immersion experiences.

 The Hong Kong Japanese Supplementary School (香港日本人補習授業校, Honkon Nihonjin Hoshū Jugyō Kō) is a supplementary programme for Japanese children in Hong Kong.

 The first Japanese primary school, operated by the Japanese Club, opened in a campus on Kennedy Road in 1911.
 At the time most Japanese expatriates did not bring their families and there were fewer than 100 Japanese children at any one time, so the school had a relatively low enrollment.

+Cultural Exchange

+Japanese media, fashion, and cuisine have a strong presence in Hong Kong, with annual events such as the Japan Autumn Festival and various cultural exhibitions that highlight traditional and modern Japanese arts.
+Japanese pop culture, including anime and manga, has also gained a large following among Hong Kong residents.

 Media

 The Hong Kong Post is the Japanese-language newspaper of Hong Kong.

 Recreation

 There is a social club for Japanese people in Hong Kong, The Hongkong Japanese Club (Chinese and Japanese: 香港日本人倶楽部), which has its building in Causeway Bay.
 The club, previously in the Hennessy Centre (興利中心), initially catered only to Japanese people and a hand-picked group of non-Japanese, numbering around 200.
 In 1996 there were 4,228 Japanese members.
 It increased the number of non-Japanese members to 276 by 2002; as of that year within the membership the Japanese numbered 2,715.
 The number of non-Japanese members declined as the Japanese community was less wealthy than before, and because more and more Japanese involved in business in Guangdong Province lived in Shenzhen instead of Hong Kong.
 As of 2002 the membership flat fee for Japanese was HK$200–400, and the deposit was $1,000, while the fee for non-Japanese was $9,500.
 The monthly rates for membership were $150–280 for Japanese and $340 for non-Japanese.

 A group of Japanese business executives established the Japanese Club in 1905, and its clubhouse in Central opened in 1906.
 It became the centre of Hong Kong's Japanese community since the Japanese consulate lacked proper funds and staff to take that role.
 It became known as the Japanese Association in 1921.